zhuang-li/zhuang-li.github.io/_pages/about.md

     - Recent successful applicants have typically had:
     <ul>
       <li>A Master's degree from a prestigious university</li>
-      <li>Strong transcript grades (High Distinction or equivalent grades across different systems - for example, 70+ in British universities or 85+ in Chinese universities)</li>
+      <li>Strong transcript grades (High Distinction or equivalent grades across different systems, for example 70+ in British universities or 85+ in Chinese universities)</li>
-      <li>Research experience, demonstrated through a first-authored publication in respected venues (such as CORE A or A* conferences)</li>
+      <li>Research experience, demonstrated through a first-authored publication in respected venues such as CORE A or A* conferences</li>
-      <li>English proficiency test scores (such as IELTS overall band 6.5 or equivalent in TOEFL/PTE)</li>
+      <li>English proficiency test scores such as IELTS overall band 6.5 or equivalent in TOEFL/PTE</li>
     </ul>
     Note: These are examples from recent successful applications with university scholarship, not fixed requirements.
-If you aren't selected, please remember this isn't a reflection of your capabilities - stay confident and keep pursuing your goals.<br><br>
+If you aren't selected, please remember this isn't a reflection of your capabilities.
+Stay confident and keep pursuing your goals.<br><br>
     <em><strong>For Australian Residents</strong></em>:
     <ul>
       <li>The Australian government provides Research Training Program (RTP) scholarships for domestic students</li>
       <li>Universities usually offer additional stipends for RTP recipients</li>
       <li>Typical requirements include a minimum overall grade of 75</li>
       <li>Still, exact eligibility criteria and funding amounts vary by program and supervisor availability.</li>
     </ul>
   </p>
 </details>